mcnichol/pks-workshop/app-dev/README.md

 What you download is the executable.
 After downloading, rename the file to `kubectl`, move it to where you like and make sure it's in your path.

 #### Alternatively
-You can leverage the pks-cli and kubectl-cli that are in the `bin/` folder of this repository.
+You can leverage the pks-cli and kubectl-cli that are in the `bin/` folder at the root of this repository.

 ### 2. Lab Exercise: Set Environment Variables
 Prerequisite: Initialize the environment with required access variables.
 Please use the account and user that was provided to you for this lab exercise.